abhinav-e-p-b/MNIST-GAN-Project/README.md

 # 3. Generate new images
 python generate.py

+# 4. Check results
+# - Training progress: results/epoch_X.png
+# - Final samples: results/final_generated.png
+# - Reference materials: resources/
 ```

 That's it!
 You should see generated MNIST digits improving over time.
+Compare your results with the samples in `resources/sample_outputs/` to ensure proper training.

 ---

 **Happy Training! 🚀**

 If this project helped you, please consider giving it a ⭐ on GitHub!

+For visual learners, check out the architecture diagrams and sample outputs in the `resources/` folder!